Double Robust Bayesian Inference on Average Treatment Effects: Illustration using Squared Exponential Process Priors

-We illustrate the general methodology by placing the Gaussian process (GP) prior on $\eta^m(d,\cdot)$ in relation to the conditional mean functions for $d=1,0$.
-The GP regression is a powerful Bayesian procedure for learning an infinite-dimensional function by specifying a GP as the prior measure.
-It has been extensively used among the machine learning community \citep{rassmusen2006gaussian}, and started to gain popularity among economists to tackle challenging empirical problems \citep{kasy2018tax}.
-It has also been shown to have remarkable adaptive properties with respect to the smoothness of the underlying functions \citep{van2008gaussian,van2009adaptive}.
-Our study further strengthened the appealing features of this modern Bayesian toolkit, incorporating the propensity score-dependent prior adjustment.
+We illustrate the general methodology by placing a particular Gaussian process prior on $\eta^m(d,\cdot)$ in relation to the conditional mean functions for $d\in\{0,1\}$.
+The Gaussian process regression has been extensively used among the machine learning community, and started to gain popularity among economists \citep{kasy2018tax}.
 We provide primitive conditions used in our main results in the previous section.
-In addition, we provide details on the implementation using GP priors and discuss the data-driven choices of tuning parameters.
+In addition, we provide details on the implementation using Gaussian process priors and discuss the data-driven choices of tuning parameters.